QuarkNerd/blog/bjedrzejewski/_posts/2016-01-05-java-microservices-with-dropwizard-tutorial.md

 The year 2015 was definitely a 'Year of Microservices' in Java.
 It seems that microservices and technologies such as Docker and Dropwizard permanently changed how Java development is done.
 Developers familiar with Java application servers are facing a dilemma- if they already know how to do something in Tomcat, JBoss, or other application server, why would they spend time learning a new technology?
 Why chose something different than what is already well understood?
 As you will see in this example, not only the time investment of learning
-Dropwizard is small (compared to alternatives) it is also rapid and lightweight framework for getting a web service up and running.
-There are numerous other advantages when deciding for Dropwizard over other options (and some disadvantages), but now it is not a time for that.
+Dropwizard is small (compared to alternatives) it is also a rapid and lightweight framework for getting a web service up and running.
+There are numerous other advantages when deciding for Dropwizard over other options (and some disadvantages), but now it is not the time for that.
 What follows is Dropwizard in Anger, and Java microservice in just over 200 lines (counting the .pom) of code!

 ## Project Idea - the TaskList service